20alaamahmoud/RAG/README.md

 # RAG
-RAG system using gemma model (it may be changed in the future)
+- RAG system using gemma model (it may be changed in the future)
+- model = "gemma-7b-it"